 Leafy greens, except lettuce, are best for bunnies.
 Dandelion leaves, carrot tops, kale, spinach, spring greens, raspberry/blackberry leaves and herbs such as parsley and basil are nice options but be sure to not feed from your yard if it has been treated with pesticide.
 For young bunnies’ first introduction to greens it's best to avoid fruits, though these can be introduced as training treats later.
 (2 tsp per day).

-When picking up your bunny to take home it’s ok to use a 12” deep box but in the longer term you will want a carrier for transport.
+When picking up your bunny to take home it’s ok to use a 12” deep box but in the longer term you may want a carrier for transport.
 We prefer the hard case carriers because you can seatbelt them in and your bunny is better protected.
-Also we really recommend the ones that open from the top because it’s so much easier to get your bunny in and out!
+Also we really recommend the ones that open from the top because it’s SO much easier to get your bunny in and out!
 We’ve tried a few but this one is the best in our estimation because the top opens and closes so easily with one hand.

 You need a safe place to interact and bond with your bunny and also to give them daily exercise.
 We like these puppy pens which you can sit inside with your bunny for bonding time.